mss8087old/ca-pa1/README.md

 ## Problem specification

 Write four C functions named `Uadd64()`, `Usub64()`, `Umul64()`, and `Udiv64()` which receive two 64-bit integers and compute the addition, subtraction, multiplication, and division of those arguments, respectively.
-Note that we use two 32-bit integers to represent a 64-bit integer.
+Note that we use two 32-bit unsigned integers to represent a 64-bit unsigned integer.
 The prototype of each function is as follows:

 ```
 typedef unsigned int u32;